emqx/emqx/Windows.md

 ### Visual studio for C/C++ compile and link

-EMQ X includes Erlang NIF (Native Implmented Function) components, implemented in C/C++.
+EMQ X includes Erlang NIF (Native Implemented Function) components, implemented in C/C++.
 To compile and link C/C++ libraries, the easiest way is perhaps to install Visual Studio.